 This is what people tell themselves when they hit a roadblock or on the brink of giving up.
-The paradox is that it’s in these moments where you can either get better or stay stagnant.
+It’s in these pivotal moments where you get to decide to either progress or decline.

-It’s like lifting weights.
 The moments that matter the most are when you want to give up.
-“No pain, no gain.”

-Back in 2010 I remember a coworker of mine and I were getting back from getting Mexican food for lunch (I love tacos).
-Food coma was kicking in and we had to re-focus for the back half of the workday.
+Back in 2010 I remember a coworker of mine and I were getting back from lunch.
+Food coma was kicking in and we had to re-focus.

-I remember being 10 feet from the front door about to walk in when I said, “How in the world are we supposed to get back to work now?”
+I remember being 10 feet from the front door about to walk in and saying, “How in the world are we supposed to get back to work now?”

 My coworker Brendan laughed and replied, “Mind over matter” pointing to his head.